Stagecoach Theatre Arts Limited (“Stagecoach”) is a limited company incorporated in England and Wales (Company number 02924719).

 Email you about a specific topic you’ve requested to hear more on such as our student scheme or other projects.

-Share your details with other performance arts-based organisations who collaborate with Stagecoach.
+Share your details with other performance arts-based organisations (including our partner, Trafalgar Entertainment Group) who collaborate with Stagecoach.
 These organisations will contact you to let you know how they collected your data and to check that you’re still happy to hear from them.
 You will always be able to opt out of their communications by contacting them directly.

 Use your personal data (or that of your child) in our marketing campaigns.

 Where we have justifiable reason (including legal obligation and legitimate interest):